 Failure to comply with UW-Madison Travel Policy or Procedures may result in disciplinary steps, up to and including dismissal.

-- Fleet Vehicle – vehicles owned by the state that may be used by employees for business use.
+Fleet Vehicle: a vehicle owned by the state that may be used by employees for business use.

-- Researching and utilizing the most cost effective vehicle option.
+- Research and utilize the most cost effective vehicle option

-- Getting authorized to drive by Risk Management prior to travel.
+- Get authorized to drive by Risk Management prior to travel

-- Retaining all necessary documentation including rental contract and fleet invoice.
+- Retain all necessary documentation including rental contract and fleet invoice

 Link to Related guide

 - Reimbursing a Non-Employee